badfish1337/jacks-site/README.md

 Visit heroku hosted version here: https://codeguide-newsletter-signup.herokuapp.com/ Explores more dependencies, using Git to push commits to Heroku servers, and the Mailchimp API.

+todo: web application (HTML, CSS, Javascript, Express, Body Parser, Node.js, Nodemon, EJS) Can be locally hosted on port 3000.
+Using a terminal with nodemon, opening this website's root directory (home page) will display a todo list with today's date.
+Items can be added to the list and the HTML updates automatically.
+Visiting the /work page, another todo list is presented with similar functionality.
+Explores previous concepts adding in EJS templating and layouts, express custom module creation, and exporting/using inputs and modules dynamically across multiple pages.